dm89/Software-Design/README.md

 mines and exposing all the other cells.
 The player loses if a mined cell is exposed.

-#### assign 2 - The openweathermap.org site provides weather data.
-We can access, for example,
+#### assign 2 - A console application to obtain weather data for cities using Test Driven Development with JMock and JUnit in Java.

-the weather in Houston, by sending a request to
+The openweathermap.org site provides weather data.
+We can access, for example, the weather in Houston, by sending a request to

 http://api.openweathermap.org/data/2.5/weather?q=Houston,us&units=imperial